 This is Otto Vowinkel's

-concert model.
-His instruments are among the most lightweight of anything in our inventory, likely the result of a slightly more compact body size and efficient use of materials.
+latest concert guitar, featuring some new and improved design features.
+His instruments have always been physically light – this one is the lightest we’ve seen yet, likely the result of a slight more compact body size.
 It is incredibly easy to play, ultra-responsive and very powerful.
-Workmanship is to the highest standards as always, giving this guitar a unique aesthetic flair.
-Vowinkel's unique rosette design features herringbone in the purfling surrounding the mosaic (which is the motif found in the flag for the city of Amsterdam).
+The extremely dramatic, aged rosewood used on this guitar is a wonderful complement to the great workmanship, giving this guitar a unique aesthetic flair.
+Fans of Vowinkel will also notice the new rosette design which features herringbone in the purfling surrounding the mosaic (which is still the motif found in the flag for the city of Amsterdam).
 The headstock is carved in the style of the building in Amsterdam where Vowinkel works and the MOP dot at the top represents a small light near a window (see photo).
 The shellac finish, using the traditional French polish method, is done with great care and adds a beautiful luster to the finished instrument.
+Tuners are Graf.
 This slightly more compact body size produces what we believe to be his best-sounding model to date – huge volume production with little right hand effort, a plump and lively quality of tone – very lyrical and beautiful at the same time.

 Luthier Bio: Otto Vowinkel